SimonPhoenix96/spectral-scribe/README.md

 ## Overview

+No External Libraries only pure Javascript, HTML and RESTAPI

 This Chrome extension provides a powerful suite of AI-driven text analysis tools, leveraging Akash Network powered Llama3-8b or Anthropics Claude models .
 It offers various functionalities for processing and analyzing text from YouTube video transcripts, user input and more.

 ## Shortcuts